Why is it needed?

 In the event of a megathrust earthquake in Portland, it's possible that many of the existing Willamette River bridges would be un-usable for a period of time afterward.
 The fastest recent major bridge replacement in the U.S. took 13 months (following the I-35W Mississippi River Bridge collapse in Minneapolis in 2007).
 All of our existing Willamette River bridges were built before local seismic risks were well understood.
 Both the Burnside and Marquam bridges have had seismic upgrades in recent decades, but no upgrade can match the built-in strength of a new bridge designed to today's modern seismic standards.

-The good news is that the new Sellwood Bridge is being designed to the latest seismic standards and construction engineering.
-Bridge engineers will take into account all the potential seismic conditions in the region and at the Sellwood Bridge's specific site.
-The new Sellwood Bridge will be designed to address both 500 and 1,000-year recurrence period earthquakes.
+The good news is that the new Sellwood Bridge was designed to the latest seismic standards and construction engineering.
+Bridge engineers took into account all the potential seismic conditions in the region and at the Sellwood Bridge's specific site.
+The new Sellwood Bridge was designed to address both 500 and 1,000-year recurrence period earthquakes.
 The seismic goal is for the new Sellwood Bridge to remain standing through an earthquake that is equal to the largest felt here in the last 1,000 years.
 The 500-year standard is for a smaller earthquake.
 In that case, the bridge would not only remain standing after the earthquake but would need only moderate repairs after the event.

 A major earthquake in Portland is a scary scenario.
 We all depend on safe travel across the bridges in our region.
 Those that are built to modern seismic standards – such as the new Sellwood Bridge – offer the best hope for continued safe river crossings following a major earthquake.